-There is no cost to appear in organic search results like Google's, and making changes to improve your website's SEO can have a big impact on your search rankings over time.
-There is a quick, simple and easy answer to this question.
-Google doesn't offer SEO services.
-Remember, Google is a search engine and has created its own algorithm for ranking websites.
+When it comes to appearing in organic search results, there is no cost associated with Google.
+Making changes to improve your website's SEO can have a long-term impact on your search rankings.
+The answer to the question of whether Google charges for SEO services is a simple one: no, they do not.
+Google is a search engine and has created its own algorithm for ranking websites.